vzool/docs/what-is-directus.md

 Often described as a "headless" CMS, Directus _only manages content_.
 It doesn't come with a website editor, template designs, or "presentation layer" built-in.
 That means that you have the freedom to connect content anywhere and everywhere, using the technologies you prefer.

-There are three main repositories to be aware of with Directus:
+There are three main facets of Directus to be aware of:

 * **[Directus API](https://github.com/directus/api)** — A wrapper for custom SQL databases.
 It is how _projects_ communicate with the database.
 It's the "engine" of the Directus suite, and is layered on-top of your database.
 * **[Directus API](https://github.com/directus/app)** — An admin GUI for managing API instances.
 It is how _humans_ interact with the API.
 It wraps the API with a friendly user interface so that anyone can manage content in their web browser.